dsbowen/hemlock/docs_md/tutorial/navigate.md

 Navigate functions move participants through different branches of the survey.
 For example, participants in the control group might follow one branch, while participants in the treatment group follow another.

 In our case, we'll use a navigate function to bring participants from the demographics branch of our survey to an 'utlimatum game' branch.
-In this branch, participants will an ultimatum game with each other.
+In this branch, participants will play an ultimatum game with each other.

 ## Basic syntax